Which Institutions Own Shares In Peloton Interactive Inc. (PTON)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 21.3 million shares valued at $3.23 billion.
 The investor’s holdings represent 8.08% of the PTON Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Baillie Gifford and Company with 15.98 million shares valued at $2.43 billion to account for 6.06% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 13.42 million shares representing 5.09% and valued at over $2.04 billion, while Jennison Associates LLC holds 4.67% of the shares totaling 12.3 million with a market value of $1.87 billion.

-The stock witnessed a -21.59% loss in the last 1 month and extending the period to 3 months gives it a -19.93%, and is -2.84% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.12% over the week and 8.30% over the month.
+The stock witnessed a -15.88% loss in the last 1 month and extending the period to 3 months gives it a -35.97%, and is 0.48% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.85% over the week and 7.94% over the month.

 Peloton Interactive Inc. (PTON) Analyst Forecasts